xeals/nur-packages/README.md

 ## General issues

 - [ ] `spotify-ripper` does not build on stable NixOS channels before 20.09 when built with m4a or mp4 support, as `fdk-aac-encoder` is not available
-- [ ] Due to weirdness in fixed output hashes, anything using `buildGoModule` and `buildRustPackage` will fail on unstable channels of Nixpkgs, and must be overridden if you want to use these packages on unstable channels
+- [ ] Due to changes in toolchains affected fixed output hashes, anything using `buildGoModule` and `buildRustPackage` will fail on NixOS 20.03.
+Override the hashes of `vendor` and `cargoDeps` attributes as needed